Interpretive Fidelity

 The term interpretive override is not meant as a moral accusation.
 It describes what happens when meaning is forced.

 Interpretive override is often committed by people who believe they are being reasonable.
 It is often committed to relieve discomfort.
 The discomfort might be guilt, shame, fear, helplessness, or vulnerability.
-It might be the fear of being wrong.
-It might be the fear that accepting the other person’s meaning will require action, accountability, or change.
+It might be fear of being wrong.
+It might be fear that accepting the other person’s meaning will require action, accountability, or change.
 So the mind searches for an exit.
-The exit often looks like certainty.
+The exit often takes the form of certainty.
 Certainty closes the channel.
-Once certainty is achieved, the other person is no longer a reality to encounter.
+Once certainty is established, the other person is no longer encountered as a reality.
 They become a story you already understand.

-This is why interpretive override can be committed while someone still feels affection.
+This is why interpretive override can occur alongside affection.
 Someone can feel love and still refuse meaning.
 Someone can be devoted and still deny reality.
-Someone can be loyal and still demand that pain be translated into acceptable language before it counts.
+Someone can be loyal and still require pain to be translated into acceptable language before it counts.
 The harm is not only that a person is misread, but that the misreading is treated as final.

-When someone’s meaning is routinely forced into shapes that make it easier to dismiss, the person begins to learn that their reality is too expensive.
+When someone’s meaning is routinely forced into shapes that make it easier to dismiss, they learn that their reality is too expensive.
 They begin to translate themselves preemptively.
 They begin to edit their own signals.
 They begin to perform legibility.

 4.